dhowai/portfolio-5-electric-axles/README.md

     - Displays all reviews made for that product and displays a message if they are no reviews made.
     - Users can only post a review if logged in.
     - The logged-in user has the option to edit their review or even delete it if they choose.
 But, only if they were the user who created it.
-    - Superusers have additional permission to edit or delete and review made.
+    - Superusers have additional permission to edit or delete any review made.
     - Edit review uses the same form as add review and the data gets populated correctly.
     - The toasts successfully display the messages to the page depending on what actions are being done.